netscaler/netscaler-adc-metrics-exporter/README.md

 Stats Exported by Default:
 ---

-The exporter is configured to export some of the most commonly used stats for a Netscaler device.
+The exporter is configured to export some of the most commonly used stats for a Citrix ADC device.
 They are mentioned in the ```metrics.json``` file and summarized in the table below:

 Sl.
 No. |     STATS                 | NS nitro name
 --------|---------------------------|--------------